 BA Financial Economics options

-Economics option(s) from list or outside option(s) (if not already taken in 2nd year)
+2nd year Economics option(s) from list or outside option(s)

 Technological change: past, present and future prospects

 In this module, you will focus on the economic history of economic growth and technical change centred on the 'second industrial revolution' and stemming from the advances in the latter part of the 19th century.
 Beginning with an overview of global patterns of growth to the early 21st century, you’ll be introduced to macroeconomic approaches to long-run growth, in particular accounting for technological change.
 You’ll focus on case studies of key sectors contributing to technical progress, including electricity, chemicals, in the late 19th century through to Information and Communications Technology in the late 20th and early 21st centuries.

 This module introduces students to the field of behavioural economics which combines economic analysis with insights from psychology to understand human behaviour.

 This module is offered at second year undergraduate, and at third year undergraduate.
 While the content is the same for both levels, the learning outcomes assessed in the modules are slightly different.